INTERVIEW

 The Bike Fitter Will See You Now

 He’s the bike fitter to enthusiast and pro cyclist alike, a man who can have you sitting pretty and pretty powerful in no time at all.
-He’s Barry Anderson of Cyclologic in Scottsdale, Regroup’s bike fit establishment of choice.
+He’s our very own Barry Anderson, Regroup’s bike fit savant.
 And he’s now in session.

 WORDS